-There are a variety of relational databases, including Oracle, Microsoft Access or Server, and each of these have minor variations as they belong to different brands, while the structure of the language is more or less the same.
+There are a variety of popular databases, including Oracle, Microsoft Access or Server, and each of these has minor variations as they belong to different brands, while the structure of the language is more or less the same.
 SQL exposes the users to the data in the records via the following instructions implemented in the syntax:

-As you know, you can implement Excel or spreadsheet apps to store small chunks of data that are less in number.
-This could extend up to thousand records.
-But, what can you do when the record list exceeds thousands, say above hundreds or millions of thousands transactions or data records?
+As you know, you can implement Excel or Spreadsheet apps to store small chunks of data that are less in number.
+This could extend up to a thousand records.
+But, what can you do when the record list exceeds thousands, say above hundreds of millions or thousands of transactions or data records?
 This is where SQL has a great role to play in dealing and managing the entire database and these include:

 SQL is the best choice for data analytics as it provides a lot more sustainability when it comes to dealing with greater and enormous chunks of data.
 If you want your data assets to flaunt a greater deal of expansion, then the SQL database is the best environment to help you enjoy a great transition.

 We can simply say that SQL is that structured language, which can be used to create, maintain and manage the data that lies within a database.
-The definition for database is that it is a structured architecture that has been programmed to organize data, defined by meta data, which ultimately expresses the structure.
+The definition for a database is that it is a structured architecture that has been programmed to organize data, defined by metadata, which ultimately expresses the structure.

 This is how SQL is considered to be an all-inclusive language as well as being a powerful tool that helps in controlling the functionalities while powering the interaction with the computer’s database system.

-Though, relational database (RDBMS) has been playing a prominent role as a dormant model of database, the non-relational cloud or NoSQL database is replacing these traditional norms.
+Though the relational database (RDBMS) has been playing a prominent role as a dormant model of a database, the non-relational cloud or NoSQL database is replacing these traditional norms.

 NoSQL databases can perform their functionalities and carry out their operations without the help of any of these structures.
 They are capable of implementing data models that are more flexible.
-NoSQL also known as not only SQL or not SQL implements techniques that helps in avoiding redundancies and inconsistencies that pops up usually when the traditional technologies of RDBMS is implemented.
-RDBMS comes with certain areas of concerns, such as non-scalability, non-flexibility, and performance issues, which the modern day applications are looking for NoSQL solves all these intensive scenarios and helps data intensive apps to flourish.
+NoSQL also is known as not only SQL or not SQL implements techniques that helps in avoiding redundancies and inconsistencies that pop up usually when the traditional technologies of RDBMS are implemented.
+RDBMS comes with certain areas of concerns, such as non-scalability, non-flexibility, and performance issues, which the modern-day applications are looking for NoSQL solves all these intensive scenarios and helps data-intensive apps to flourish.